Haus der Berliner Festspiele

 The Haus der Berliner Festspiele and its history

 The current building of the Berliner Festspiele was built as the ‘Theater der Freien Volksbühne’ on the site of a former grammar school – incidentally, at a time very close to the construction of the Berlin Wall.
 Under the artistic direction of Erwin Piscator, the theatre opened on 1 May 1963.
-Like his successors Kurt Hübner and Hans Neuenfels later on, he shaped the theatre on Schaperstraße as a venue for political theatre in Berlin.
+Like his successors Kurt Hübner and Hans Neuenfels later on, he shaped the venue on Schaperstraße as a centre for political theatre in Berlin.
 Directors such as Rudolf Noelte, Luc Bondy and Klaus Michael Grüber played a key role in this.

 In 1992, three years after the fall of the Berlin Wall, the Freie Volksbühne theatre closed.
 From 1993 to 1997, the building was used by the Musical Theater Berlin.
 After public funding was withdrawn, the then owner, the Freie Volksbühne Berlin association, was forced to sell the building in 1999.
+In December 2000, the Berliner Festspiele moved in initially as tenants and reopened the building on 21 April 2001.
+Since its acquisition by the federal government in 2014, it has been permanently secured as a venue for the Berliner Festspiele.

 The architect Fritz Bornemann (1912–2007) ranks alongside Paul Baumgarten, Werner Düttmann and Egon Eiermann as one of the defining architects of post-war modernism, building on the International Style.
 His most important buildings in Berlin include the Deutsche Oper in Charlottenburg, the former Dahlem Museums and the Amerika-Gedenkbibliothek in Kreuzberg.